AdobeDocs/commerce-admin.en/help/_includes/templated/packages.md

-# B2B for Adobe Commerce packages
+# Adobe Commerce with B2B packages

 <!-- The 'packages' variable contains the 'packages' node of the '_data/codebase/b2b/composer_lock.json' file
  -->